 3. Carpet Square.

 This is a secret weapon of chalk artists.
 No carpet square is the same, so experiment with different ones that you can find at any home improvement or carpeting store.
+Here are some from Amazon that are similar to the ones I use.

 With anything in chalk art, it will all depend on the surface area, weather conditions and artist’s style for what will work best.
 Experiment with lots of things to find what works for you!